foscomputerservices/FOSUtilities/README.md

 ## Maintainers

-This project is maintained by [David Hunt](https://www.linkedin.com/in/davidhun/) owner of [FOS Computer Services, LLC](https://www.linkedin.com/company/1856731).
+This project is maintained by [David Hunt](https://www.linkedin.com/in/davidhun/) owner of [FOS Computer Services, LLC](https://www.linkedin.com/company/fos-computer-services).

 ## License

-FOSUtilities is under the MIT License.
+FOSUtilities is under the Apache License.
 See the [LICENSE](https://github.com/foscomputerservices/FOSUtilities/blob/main/LICENSE) file for more information.